 - Shifting Cables – be sure that all your gears are shifting correctly and that there is no rubbing.
-If there is, simply tighten and loosen the strain as needed and readjust the derailleur to eliminate any rubbing.
+If there is, simply tighten and loosen the cable tension as needed and readjust the derailleur to eliminate any rubbing.

-- Brakes – Cables connecting brake pads to the handlebars can go slack over time.
-Be sure that the cables are properly tightened and that the pads still in working order.
+- Brakes – Cables connecting brake calipers to the handlebars can go slack over time.
+Be sure that the cables are properly tightened and that the pads are still in working order.

-- Quick Releases – Be sure that your quick releases on your bike tires are at the correct tension.
+- Quick Releases – Be sure that the quick releases on your bike tires are at the correct tension.
 You do not want a quick release that is too tight or loose.

 1. Clean Your Bike